laravel/docs/authorization.md

 So far, we have only examined gates that return simple boolean values.
 However, sometimes you may wish to return a more detailed response, including an error message.
 To do so, you may return an `Illuminate\Auth\Access\Response` from your gate:

+    use App\Models\User;
     use Illuminate\Auth\Access\Response;
     use Illuminate\Support\Facades\Gate;

-    Gate::define('edit-settings', function ($user) {
+    Gate::define('edit-settings', function (User $user) {
         return $user->isAdmin
                     ?
 Response::allow()
-                    : Response::deny('You must be a super administrator.');
+                    : Response::deny('You must be an administrator.');
     });

-When returning an authorization response from your gate, the `Gate::allows` method will still return a simple boolean value; however, you may use the `Gate::inspect` method to get the full authorization response returned by the gate:
+Even when you return an authorization response from your gate, the `Gate::allows` method will still return a simple boolean value; however, you may use the `Gate::inspect` method to get the full authorization response returned by the gate:

-    $response = Gate::inspect('edit-settings', $post);
+    $response = Gate::inspect('edit-settings');

     if ($response->allowed()) {
         // The action is authorized...